EilidhSweenie/simple_task_list_api/README.md

 ## Description
-This repository contains a simple local API that can be used to maintain a list of tasks and their completion status.
+This repository contains a simple API that can be used to maintain a list of tasks and their completion status stored on a local database.

-This is implemented using a GraphQL API server using Node.js, TypeScript, Apollo Server and Prisma (SQLite).
+This is implemented using a GraphQL API server and Node.js, TypeScript, Apollo Server, Prisma, SQLite and Pothos.

 ## How To Run Locally
 1. Clone this repository to your local machine.
-Ensure that you have Node.js and npm installed [Installation Instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+Ensure that you have Node.js and npm installed [Node Installation Instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-2. Open the terminal and navigate to the root folder named server:
+2. Open a new terminal and navigate to the root folder named server:
 ```
 cd server
 ```